Amos Mosaner: Men's

-During his junior career, Mosaner also skipped the Italian men's team.
-He led his teammates of Pilzer, Ferrazza, and Roberto Arman to a 12th-place finish at the 2013 European Curling Championships.
-His team had much more success at the 2014 European Curling Championships.
-After finishing the round robin in 2nd place with a 7-2 record, they lost all of their playoff games, including the bronze medal match, settling for 4th.
-This placement qualified Italy to play in the 2015 Ford World Men's Curling Championship.
-The team would add veteran Joel Retornaz to skip the team for the Worlds, with Mosaner throwing last rocks.
-There, the team finished 10th.
 The following season, the team finished 8th at the 2015 European Curling Championships, failing to qualify the country for the Worlds.
 For the 2016-17 season, Mosaner moved to the third position on the team.
 They finished 7th at the 2016 European Curling Championships and qualified for the 2017 World Men's Curling Championship.
 Mosaner resumed his position, throwing fourth rocks on the team, which finished 9th overall.
 The team finished 8th at the 2017 European Curling Championships but had much more success a month later at the 2018 Winter Olympic Qualification Event.
 The team won the event, qualifying Italy for the 2018 Winter Olympics, where they finished 9th.
 They finished the season finishing 8th at the 2018 World Men's Curling Championship.

-Mosaner played third for Italy at the 2018 European Curling Championships, where the country won its first medal at the event since 1979, picking up a bronze.
-He played third for Italy again at the 2019 World Men's Curling Championship, finishing in 7th place.
+Mosaner and Team Retornaz represented Italy again at the 2018 European Curling Championships, where the country won its first medal at the event since 1979, picking up a bronze.
+That would qualify them for the 2019 World Men's Curling Championship, where they finished in 7th place.
 After the 2020 World Men's Curling Championship was canceled due to the pandemic, Team Retornaz represented Italy at the 2021 World Men's Curling Championship in Calgary, Alberta where they finished with a 7–6 record, just missing the playoffs.
+However, this result would qualify them to represent Italy again at the Olympics in 2022.
+Coming off his gold medal performance in mixed doubles, Mosaner and Team Retornaz would finish in 9th place with a 3-6 round robin record.

+With Team Retornaz preparing for the 2026 Winter Olympics, in which it would be hosted by their home country of Italy at Cortina d'Ampezzo, they would start to find more success.
+Notably, they would win 4 Grand Slam of Curling events (the most ever for an Italian team) at the 2022 Masters, 2023 Tour Challenge, 2023 National, and 2023 Masters.
+They would also win Italy's first medals at the World Men's Curling Championship, with two bronze medals in 2022 and in 2024.